-The general collection is for staff, members, and visitors and contains books and journals on such subjects as botany, horticulture, gardening, plant conservation, restoration ecology, horticultural therapy, Midwest flora, international flora, landscape design, garden design, phytopathology, soil science, pest and disease diagnosis, in formats from print and e-books formats.
+The general collection is for staff, members, and visitors and contains books and journals on subjects such as botany, horticulture, gardening, plant conservation, restoration ecology, horticultural therapy, Midwest flora, international flora, landscape design, garden design, phytopathology, soil science, pest and disease diagnosis, in formats from print and e-books formats.

-The periodical collection includes about 300 current subscriptions to academic journals, horticulture journals, gardening magazines, plant society journals, and newsletters.
+The periodical collection includes about 350 current print and online subscriptions to academic journals, horticulture journals, gardening magazines, plant society journals, and newsletters.
 American Gardener, Garden Railways, and Orchid Digest, are just a sampling.

 Rare Books and Journals

-The Lenhardt Library is focused on developing a collection of national prominence that strengthens its service to researchers and the visiting public.
+The Lenhardt Library is developing a collection of national prominence that strengthens its service to researchers and the visiting public.
 In 2002, the Library acquired a collection of rare books and journals from the Massachusetts Horticultural Society of Boston.
-This acquisition brought to the Chicago Botanic Garden a truly magnificent collection of approximately 2,000 rare books and 2,000 historic periodical titles.
-Find out more about our rare book collection here.
+This acquisition brought to the Chicago Botanic Garden a truly magnificent collection of approximately 2,500 rare books and 2,000 historic periodical titles.
+Find out more about our rare book collection.

-Containing approximately 1,000 catalogs, our collection of sources for seeds and plants is updated annually to include the latest catalogs from specialists around the country.
+Containing approximately 1,000 catalogs, the collection of sources for seeds and plants is updated annually to include the latest catalogs from specialists around the country.